 Wet ‘n’ Wild Phoenix, Arizona’s largest water park, keeps the party going late Fridays and Saturdays, June 2 through July 29.
 Catch Dive ‘n’ Movies in the Monsoon Bay wave pool in July.

 The popular First Fridays Art Walk in downtown Phoenix continues throughout the summer with more than 70 art galleries and venues open for touring.

 Nighttime Mountain Biking

 Experienced mountain bikers can take to the trails at select nights throughout the summer at picturesque McDowell Mountain Regional Park.
-Find a Mountain Bike by the Moon Light event in the schedule here for details.
-San Tan Mountain Regional Park offers a similar biking adventure during Night Shredders events on Wednesdays (browse the schedule here).
+Find a monthly Summer Night Ride event in the schedule here for details.
+San Tan Mountain Regional Park offers a biking adventure during Night Shredders events on Wednesdays (browse the schedule here).

 Paddle into the moonlight at Tempe Town Lake for some nighttime adventure.
-The City of Tempe offers two nighttime kayaking activities.
-Whether you want to be decked out in glow in the dark accessories or just enjoy the moon’s glow, these kayaking opportunities will have you gliding into a night of fun.
+The City of Tempe offers nighttime kayaking activities where you can deck yourself out in glow in the dark accessories while gliding into a night of fun.

 550 East Tempe Town Lake, Tempe 85281

 Swap the sun for the big screen at this outdoor gathering in the park, held the second Friday of every month in downtown Phoenix.
 The films are family-friendly and free—just bring a blanket or chair, and arrive early to get in on pre-movie giveaways and activities.